MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/optimize-as-you-build.md

 - Having a performance budget that aligns with the platforms you're targeting.
 You can build for PC, Quest/Android, or both.
 If you build for both, you'll need to optimize for Quest/Android.

-- Ensuring that any 3D models you import into your project are constructed appropriately for high performance.
+- Ensuring that any 3D models, materials, and shaders you import into your project are constructed appropriately for real-time high-performance scenarios.

 - As you build, regularly checking with the [Content Performance Analyzer](../debug-and-optimize-performance/cpa.md) (CPA) tool to view a range of helpful performance-related statistics about your project.